Public Involvement

 Next Public Meeting

-Another public meeting is planned for the summer of 2024.
+Another public meeting is planned for early 2025.
 That public meeting will:

 • Show alternative(s) that are recommended to advance into NEPA, based on technical and public input